IRS Hardship: What You Need to Know

 As your representative, we will determine if you qualify to be placed in uncollectible status.
 We will gather your financial statements along with the documentary evidence needed to prove a financial or personal hardship case to the IRS.
 We will work with the IRS on your behalf to prove that collection on your case should be suspended indefinitely, or at least until your ability to pay improves.
 Should the IRS deny our request to place your account in uncollectible status, we will prepare and submit a formal appeal and represent you in front of the Appeals Division.

-As former IRS Auditors and IRS Officers, we know how the IRS works and how to protect you and your assets.
-Request a FREE consultation with our ex-IRS agents here or call 1 (714) 382-6780 today.
+As former IRS auditors and officers we know how the IRS works and how to protect you and your assets!
+Get your free consultation with one of our agents today.